WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/examples.md

 # Examples and scenarios

 Providing examples in documentation helps the reader visualize concepts.
 Be thoughtful while writing and coming up with fictitious examples and scenarios; sometimes they may be unintentionally biased.
 As well as writing diverse and inclusive documentation, don't reveal personally identifiable information such as real names, addresses, phone numbers, email addresses, or financial information.
-In addition to fictitious examples and scenarios, you can also use [placeholder variables]() such as <var><code>EMAIL_ADDRESS</var></code> or <var><code>PHONE_NUMBER</var></code>.
+In addition to fictitious examples and scenarios, you can also use [placeholder variables](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/#placeholder-variables) such as <var><code>EMAIL_ADDRESS</var></code> or <var><code>PHONE_NUMBER</var></code>.

 In general, write examples and scenarios with a global perspective.
 Some scenarios may be improbable in some regions, and some may be different altogether.
 Social customs, politics, events, holidays, sports, traditions, religion, and legal and business practices vary worldwide.
 Avoid discussing technologies and standards that aren't adopted worldwide; don't assume US standards are familiar to everyone.
 Be thoughtful on how these fictional scenarios would be perceived by a global audience.

-For more information, see [Inclusivity]() and [Writing for a global audience]().
+For more information, see [Writing inclusive documentation](https://make.wordpress.org/docs/style-guide/general-guidelines/inclusivity/) and [Writing documentation for an international audience](https://make.wordpress.org/docs/style-guide/general-guidelines/global-audience/).

 ## Example domain names